Italo Zanzi

 Italo Zanzi (born May 18, 1974 in New York) is an executive, attorney and entrepreneur with an extensive background in global sports, media and technology.

-He is currently Executive Chairman of Italian Serie A football club Hellas Verona and Chief Business Officer of droppGroup, a global AI/Blockchain company.
+He is currently Executive Chairman of Serie B club Hellas Verona. and Chief Business Officer of droppGroup, a global AI/Blockchain company.

 Previously, Zanzi served as a consultant for FIFA, managing media partnerships with Member Associations and the FIFA+ platform.

 Between 2016 and 2019, he served as Executive Vice President & Managing Director, Sports for Asia Pacific & the Middle East in Singapore.
 In this role, Zanzi was responsible for all aspects of the FOX Sports Network, including production, acquisitions, digital platforms, sales and marketing across the region, stretching from Japan to Dubai.

-Zanzi joined FOX from Italian Serie A football club A.S.
+Zanzi joined FOX from Serie A football club A.S.
 Roma where he was CEO for three and a half years.
 While at Roma, he oversaw a period of competitive success and financial improvements at the club.

 Before moving to Italy, Zanzi worked on behalf of the America's Cup Event Authority overseeing media rights sales and future event planning.
 Until October 2011, Zanzi served as Deputy General Secretary of CONCACAF.
 In this capacity, Zanzi oversaw the Confederation's revenue generating activities, including the CONCACAF Champions League and Gold Cup, as well as its communications and marketing.
 He also represented the Confederation on FIFA's Committee for Fair Play and Social Responsibility and Media Committee.

 Until November 2007, Zanzi served as Vice President for International Broadcast Sales & Latin American and United States Hispanic Marketing for Major League Baseball.
 In this capacity, Zanzi managed three of Major League Baseball's business functions - international television and radio sales, Latin American marketing and sponsorship, and United States Hispanic marketing initiatives.

 While at MLB, Zanzi negotiated media rights agreements in Latin America, Asia, Europe, Canada, and Oceania.
 Zanzi also played a role in the organization of the inaugural World Baseball Classic in 2006.
 In addition to overseeing media sales for the event, Zanzi served as the principal liaison to the Latin American baseball federations and managed operations of the San Juan, Puerto Rico venue.